klietzau280/coupon-analysis/README.md

 ### The #1 Predictor: Do They Already Go There?

-This shouldn't be surprising, but the data makes it crystal clear: **people accept coupons for places they already frequent.**
+The data is clear: **people accept coupons for places they already frequent.**

 - **Bar coupons**: People who visit bars more than 3 times per month accept **76.9%** of the time.
 Those who visit 3 or fewer times?
 Only **37.1%**.
 That's a **40 percentage point difference**.
 - The pattern holds for coffee houses and restaurants too—habitual customers are your best bet.